Quantum Inaccessibility: Introduction

-In 1876, Loschmidt crystallized this into a paradox\cite{Loschmidt1876}.
+Time flows forward.
+Eggs scramble but never unscramble.
+Gases mix but never unmix.
+Heat flows from hot to cold, never reversing.
+Yet the microscopic laws of physics --- Newton's mechanics, Maxwell's electromagnetism, Schr\"{o}dinger's equation --- are perfectly time-reversible.
+Every allowed trajectory has an equally valid time-reversed twin.
+In 1876, Loschmidt crystallized this into a paradox~\cite{Loschmidt1876}.
 Consider nitrogen gas at room temperature.
 Measure positions and momenta at $t=0$, evolve for five seconds, then reverse all momenta.
 Since Hamilton's equations are time-symmetric, the system should retrace its trajectory exactly.
 Entropy should decrease, violating the second law.
 Thus either the laws of dynamical evolution break, or the second law does.
 Yet both are experimentally inviolate.
 This is the paradox.

-We resolve it completely.
-The resolution requires recognizing that \textbf{irreversibility emerges from the intersection of quantum mechanics and classical chaos—neither alone suffices.} Quantum uncertainty produces slow spreading; classical chaos produces computational intractability.
-Only together do they produce geometric impossibility: chaos exponentially amplifies the irreducible $\hbar$-scale uncertainty until stable manifolds contract below quantum resolution.
-Time-reversed trajectories exist mathematically but cannot be accessed physically.
-This is not a practical limitation—it is geometric necessity.
+This paper makes two contributions. \textbf{First, a proof.} Consider a quantum system whose Hamiltonian is invariant under time reversal --- that is, the dynamics look the same whether time runs forward or backward.
+The generator of infinitesimal quantum evolution, known as the Liouvillian, is the superoperator $\mathcal{L}_t \equiv -\frac{i}{\hbar}[H(t),\cdot]$ that acts on the density matrix.
+We prove that the eigenvalues of this generator always come in equal and opposite pairs $(\lambda, -\lambda)$ at every moment in time, reflecting the time-reversal symmetry of the generator, and that this pairing is preserved exactly as the system evolves, even when the Hamiltonian at different times does not commute.
+Within operator-growth formulations of quantum Kolmogorov-Sinai entropy, this implies a fundamental symmetry: the rate at which initially distinguishable states become operationally indistinguishable is identical under forward and backward evolution: